Philtherage/03_Project-Boost/README.md

 * Section 3: 51.
 Basic Level Design.

 * Section 3: 53.
 Making A Secound Level.
-(Added LevelLoader and FinshLevel Scripts, loading next scene based on buildindex)
+(Added LevelLoader and FinshLevel Scripts, loading next scene based on buildindex).

+* Section 3: 54.
+Prefabs in Detail. (changed my collision check for finish level to the player, so finshlevel script was obsolete).